ylvao/mrchem/docs/mrchem_manual.rst

 optimization.
 The property (total SCF energy) should converge quadratically in the orbital errors, however, it will still be limited by the overall precision ``rel_prec`` in the calculation.
-For instance, the following will converge the energy within nine digits, but only five of those are guaranteed to be correct
+For instance, the following will converge the energy within nine digits, but only five of them are guaranteed to be correct

 .. code-block:: bash